iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

 Please note that only the lines beginning with "Error" constitute the actual error message.
 Although the "Processed function..." lines are also in red text, they should be present in the case of a normal output (i.e. one without errors or warnings).

-.. important:: In the event of an error, please send the error message and input timber file that produced it to Charly Phillips or Brennan Chapman.
+.. important:: In the event of an error, please send the error message and input timber file that produced it to the maintainer of sawmill's GitHub repository.

 Warnings
 ~~~~~~~~